 • Providing additional support to Robert F. Kennedy Human Rights Staff on an as-needed basis.

 Applicants must have completed at least one year of law school and have a well-established interest in human rights.
-Individuals with fluency in one of the following languages are highly encouraged to apply: Arabic or Spanish.
+Individuals with fluency in one of the following languages are highly encouraged to apply: Arabic, French or Spanish.

 The ideal candidate will have a demonstrated understanding (academic / research / work experience) of regional and international human rights law; working knowledge of the United Nations system (e.g. UN treaty bodies, special procedures, Universal Periodic Review, etc.) and/or the regional human rights mechanisms (e.g. Inter-American Commission on Human Rights, African Commission on Human and Peoples' Rights, etc.); an ability to master complex human rights issues under tight deadlines; and excellent written and verbal communication skills.